 (1) renewing or modifying the Transfer Service agreement between BPA and the Third-Party Transmission Provider;

-(2) negotiating or entering into a new transmission arrangement between BPA and the Third-Party Transmission Provider;
+(2) negotiating or entering into a new transmission arrangement between BPA and the Third-Party Transmission Provider; or

 (3) agreeing to or incurring costs associated with any construction, upgrades, or other improvements to «Customer Name»’s, BPA’s, or the Third-Party Transmission Provider’s facilities.
 The Parties will revise Exhibit D to include term and conditions associated with any direct assignment of such costs.